assuremoss/ContainerGraph/Proof_of_Concept.md

 This file shows the list of commands to use for a proof of concept of this tool.

+First of all, became root `sudo su` and create a pipenv shell `pipenv shell`.
+Then, install Python requirements `pipenv install`.

 For Vagrant Ubuntu VM: `export NEO4J_ADDRESS="192.168.2.5"`.

-Cleaning up the environment: `python main.py --remove-all`
+Cleaning up the environment: `python main.py --remove all`

 Within the Neo4J browser, run: `:config initialNodeDisplay: 1000`